Earlier this week, we learned that in October 2022, inflation rose by 7.7% compared to this time last year.

 If you’re investing for long-term goals (those more than a few years away), we’d probably recommend that you just keep doing what you’re doing.
 Every period of inflation is different, and in the past, it’s affected different types of investments in different ways (which is, after all, the point of having a diversified portfolio).

-We do know (and as we’ve seen over the past few months) periods of economic uncertainty tend to make the markets nervous, which can lead to volatility.
+We do know (and as we’ve seen this year) periods of economic uncertainty tend to make the markets nervous, which can lead to volatility.
 So we recommend using a technique called dollar-cost averaging, which means investing regularly, a little bit at a time, no matter what’s going on in the market.
 You’ll end up investing when markets are up and down in a way that evens out over time.
 It takes the timing guesswork out of it.

-Plus, we don’t know how long higher inflation will last — CPI reports like this latest one are historical (they chart past prices) and gas prices have cooled over the first few weeks in July, a slowing that could filter down to other goods and services, as well.
+Plus, we don’t know how long higher inflation will last — there’s always a chance that it could slow sooner than experts expect.
 Either way, the longer your timeline, the less inflation is likely to impact your eventual bottom line.

 (By the way, when you invest with Ellevest, we take hundreds of different economic scenarios — including ones like this — into account as we build your forecast.)